inspector-apm/inspector-laravel/README.md

 ## Install

-Install the latest version of our package by:
+Install the latest version by:

 ```
 composer require inspector-apm/inspector-laravel
 ```

 ## For Lumen
-If your application is based on Lumen you need to manually register the InspectorServiceProvider:
+If your application is based on Lumen you need to manually register the `InspectorServiceProvider`:

 ```php
 $app->register(\Inspector\Laravel\InspectorServiceProvider::class);